 Principal Kathleen McNutt

 Mrs. McNutt feels blessed to be serving as principal, leading the school that she considers her home.
 She has been a parishioner of St. Louis Parish since 1977 and is a proud alumnus of St. Louis School, which she attended from 3rd through 8th grades.
 She went on to attend and graduate from St. Mary's Academy High School in Alexandria, which was the "sister school" of Bishop Ireton High School.
 She graduated Magna cum Laude with a Bachelor of Science degree from James Madison University, specializing in Early Childhood Education and Developmental Reading, and she obtained her Master's degree in Educational Administration and Supervision (grades K-12) from Marymount University, with a K-12 supervision license from the state of Virginia.
-She has maintained her Virginia state teaching license for the past 25 years, with certification to teach preschool through grade 6.
+She has been a licensed teacher in Virginia for the past 26 years.
 Mrs. McNutt has taught in public and private schools in Northern Virginia, and began teaching at St. Louis School in 2009.
 She was named Early Childhood Licensure Director in 2011 and headed up the St. Louis Preschool Project in 2011-2012, overseeing the business plan, construction process and educational implementation process.
 Mrs. McNutt was named Assistant Principal of St. Louis School in 2013, and was named Principal in 2014.
-In addition to teaching, she has worked for The New Teacher Project, screening applicants for their inner-city teaching grant program, and she worked many years as a legal research assistant for a government contracts law firm in Washington, D.C.
+In addition to teaching, she has worked for The New Teacher Project, screening applicants throughout the country for their inner-city teaching grant program, and she worked many years as a legal research assistant for a government contracts law firm in Washington, D.C.

-When she is not at school, Mrs. McNutt is happily on the run with her husband, Geoff (a graduate of Queen of Apostles School and Bishop Ireton High School), and their 5 children, who are current students and graduates of St. Louis School.
-She is surrounded by the love and support of a large family, with brothers and sisters who are Catholic school graduates, and parents who have been amazing examples of Christian service to their Catholic schools and parishes.
+When she is not at school, Mrs. McNutt is happily on the run with her husband, Geoff (a graduate of Queen of Apostles School and Bishop Ireton High School), and their 5 children.
+Her daughters are all graduates of St. Louis School, and her son is in his 8th grade year, which is hard for her to believe!
+She is surrounded by the love and support of a large family, with brothers and sisters who are St. Louis School and Bishop Ireton graduates, and parents who have been amazing examples of Christian service to their Catholic schools and parishes.
 She has a genuine love for working with children and families, and she sees her vocation as principal as an extension of Christ’s work for His Church.

 Assistant Principal Anne Dyke